How to Lower Triglycerides & LDL Cholesterol

 2. high-density lipoproteins, known as HDL (good) cholesterol

 3. triglycerides, a fat that primarily comes from food

 1. LDL (Bad) Cholesterol

-*Note: For individuals with cardiovascular disease, a lower LDL cholesterol goal of less than 70 mg/dl, typically requiring one or more medications, is recommended by the American Diabetes Association.
+*Note: For individuals with cardiovascular disease, a lower LDL cholesterol goal of below 70 mg/dl, which typically requires a statin medication, is recommended by the American Diabetes Association (ADA).

 2. HDL (Good) Cholesterol

 People with prediabetes and type 2 diabetes tend to have low levels of HDL cholesterol and high levels of triglycerides.

 Weight Loss Can Lower Triglycerides and LDL Cholesterol

 It doesn't take dramatic weight loss to lower LDL and triglyceride levels.
 Just 5 to 10 pounds can make a difference, says Jerry Blaine, M.D., who specialized in cholesterol management, lipid disorders, hypertension, and preventive medicine, including at the Lipid Clinic at Lahey Hospital and Medical Center in Burlington, Massachusetts, before retiring in 2013.

 The same applies to triglycerides.
 The more calories you eat and don't burn off, the more you store, which can lead to higher-than-normal triglyceride levels.